Peabody Office of Academic Services FAQs

 Q: My abroad credit hasn't shown up on my YES yet.
 What's going on?

-A. This is probably because (1) you either haven't sent your official transcript to the OAS office yet (address above), (2) you sent it but it's probably still on its way, or (3) we have it and it is currently being processed.
-If you've sent it to the proper address, then there's no need to worry - it's being taken care of.
-Keep checking back on your YES.
+A. This is probably because (1) you either haven't sent your official transcript to the Registrar's Office yet (address above), (2) you sent it but it's probably still on its way, or (3) they have it and it is currently being processed.
+If you've sent it to the proper address, then you may consider emailing and checking on it's status -- email@example.com

 Q. I took a class here at Vanderbilt / abroad / elsewhere that isn't satisfying what I want to satisfy in my degree audit.
 How do I fix this?